-The RAF had also phased out the pathetic Blenheim night fighter, replacing it with the Bristol Beaufighter, a stubby brute of an aircraft built specifically for the task.
+The RAF had also phased out the pathetic Blenheim night fighter, replacing it with the Bristol Beaufighter, a stubby brute of an aircraft that was produced, though not originally designed, specifically for the task.
 The Beaufighter was faster than the Blenheim and much more heavily armed, with six 7.7 millimeter (0.303 caliber) machine guns in the wings and four Hispano 20 millimeter cannon in the belly.
 The cannon had a nasty tendency to jam that took some time to work out, but when they worked, they had devastating killing power.
 Later on, the faster De Havilland Mosquito light bomber was pressed into service as an even more effective night fighter.

 A particularly important innovation was a new layer in the radar network, known as "Ground Controlled Intercept (CGI)" stations, to help deal with the limited range of the AI sets in the night fighters.
 As mentioned, during the Battle of Britain Chain Home sets had been used to vector interceptors against intruders, but CH was inaccurate.
 That was not too much of a problem if pilots could look around the sky for the intruders, but that wasn't an option in dark night or murky weather.